gergelyszerovay-old/react-graphql-mongodb-ts-tutorial-v2/README.md

 To load the demo data, choose the 'Load demo data' option from the 'Debug' menu.
 The demo data contains 3 users: user1@example.com, user2@example.com and user3@example.com.
 Their passwords are the same as their email addresses.

+### Storybook

+You can run Storybook with:

+`docker-compose up storybook` or `nx run app-lib:storybook`

+You can open the Storybook here: http://localhost:5000/

 # Packages used

 ## The project uses the following packages on client side: